 🔗 Manus tweet · 🔗 Manus blog

-GitHub: /fleet for bulk maintenance and $12.5M for open source
+GitHub: /fleet for fleet-wide maintenance and $12.5M for open source

-Copilot /fleet: maintenance across the entire repo fleet
+Copilot /fleet: maintenance across the entire repository fleet

 March 15 — GitHub demonstrates the /fleet command in GitHub Copilot.
-With a single instruction, developers managing multiple repositories can delegate repetitive maintenance tasks (configuration updates, dependency fixes) to the agent across their entire fleet, rather than repository by repository.
+With a single instruction, developers who manage multiple repositories can delegate repetitive maintenance tasks (configuration updates, dependency fixes) to the agent across their entire fleet, rather than repository by repository.

 $12.5M for open source security

-March 17 — GitHub, Anthropic, AWS, Google, and OpenAI are joining forces in a collective commitment of $12.5 million in support of Alpha-Omega, the Linux Foundation program dedicated to securing the open source ecosystem.
+March 17 — GitHub, Anthropic, AWS, Google, and OpenAI are joining forces in a collective $12.5 million commitment to Alpha-Omega, the Linux Foundation program dedicated to securing the open source ecosystem.

-Key GitHub points: 280,000+ maintainers across hundreds of millions of public repositories will be eligible for free access to GitHub Copilot Pro.
+Key points on GitHub’s side: 280,000+ maintainers across hundreds of millions of public repositories will be eligible for free access to GitHub Copilot Pro.
 GitHub is also injecting $5.5M in Azure credits for training.
-The GitHub Secure Open Source Fund, which has already supported 138 projects, will open its fourth round at the end of April 2026.
+The GitHub Secure Open Source Fund, which has already supported 138 projects, opens its fourth cohort at the end of April 2026.

-The context is significant: AI has greatly accelerated vulnerability discovery, which increases maintainers’ workload.
+The context is significant: AI has considerably accelerated vulnerability discovery, increasing the burden on maintainers.
 The stated goal is for AI to reduce that burden rather than increase it.

 🔗 GitHub Blog article 🔗 Linux Foundation announcement